maximum-software/pdf-forms-for-contact-form-7/readme.txt

 Please check your server's email configuration.
 Please check to make sure your SPAM mitigation technique is not causing the problem (reCaptcha/Akismet/etc).

-= Does this plugin allow my website users to work with PDF files? =
+= Does this plugin allow my website users to edit PDF files? =

 No. This plugin adds features to the [Contact Form 7](https://wordpress.org/plugins/contact-form-7) interface in the WordPress Admin Panel only.